 Japan responded to events in Europe by occupying northern French Indochina and joining the Tripartite Pact in September 1940.
 The combination of events was probably coincidental but appeared highly provocative.
 The United States responded by extending the embargo to include all scrap iron.
 The accession of Japan to the Axis is widely viewed as a critical development, but the United States had already come to view Japan as a co-conspirator with the "bandit" nations of Germany and Italy and there was little immediate change in U.S. policy.

-Japan's options open in case of a Russian collapse.
-Matters came to a
+in case of a Russian collapse.
+Matters came to a head when Japan

 By August 1941 the Japanese were withdrawing all their merchant shipping into the sea lanes immediately around Japan, a fact that U.S. Navy intelligence was quick to pick up.

-engaged in fruitless negotiations with the U.S. Secretary of State,
+negotiations with the U.S. Secretary of State, Cordell Hull.

-Henry L. Stimson.
-Though the two men respected each other and earnestly
+Though the two men respected each other and earnestly sought to

-China.
-Japan wanted a free hand on the continent.
+States wanted Japan out of China.
+Japan wanted a free hand on the

-because the Emperor insisted on it, and because the Japanese leaders
+the Emperor insisted on it, and because the Japanese leaders knew

-negotiate because they did not want preparations for
+continued to negotiate because they did not want preparations for

 By 4 September 1941 the Japanese position had hardened into a demand that the United States and Britain give Japan a free hand to settle the China Incident, in return for which Japan promised not to use French Indochina as a base for operations against the Western powers and to withdraw troops from China and French Indochina once the China Incident was settled to her satisfaction.
 These terms could not be reconciled with the American position, which had hardened into a demand Japan pull out of China immediately and completely.